 On December 15, I flew to Thailand for the second half of the shoot.
-And while the couple months we spent there were fun and interesting for many reasons (Bangkok street food, full moon parties, etc.), I’ll only focus on one here.
+And while the couple months we spent there were fun and interesting for many reasons (Bangkok street food, full moon parties, hidden beaches, etc.), I’ll only focus on one here.
 Most of our shoot was on a beach resort specifically built for the film.
-It took months to build, particularly because the actual beach, which was originally virgin, had to be almost entirely covered by a huge platform resting on a steel structure, itself covered in sand to make the customer lounging area higher and bigger, with bars and a nightclub surrounding it.
+It took months to construct, particularly because the actual beach had to be almost entirely covered by a huge platform resting on a steel structure, itself covered in sand to make the customer lounging area higher and bigger, with bars and a nightclub surrounding it.
 On a regular day, the set would have anywhere around 250 people working there, with crew, cast and extras everywhere.

 Mid-way through the shoot, on a day-off I woke up at the hotel and as I walked across the grounds towards the breakfast restaurant, there was an eeriness in the air: the sky was dark with low heavy clouds, the palm-trees were swaying in the wind and the sea was abnormally high, encroaching on the land beyond the beach.
 Second later, I saw Anne, the set designer, running panicked towards a mini-van; as she saw me, she yelled at me to grab my camera and come with her.
 An anxious 40-minute drive later, I was capturing what was by all definitions a disaster for the film but absolute gold for my behind-the-scenes documentary: that night, a storm had completely destroyed the set, sweeping most of it to sea and leaving the rest in ruin.
 The main platform had been shattered, exposing the steel structure beneath, bent and broken like an eviscerated shipwreck.
 Pascal, the production manager, was the only senior crew member already on the scenes, and the first thing he said was: “It’s over.
 We’re going back to Paris.”
 My initial thought was the same: how could we possibly finish the shoot?